-- m_l force applied by left motor - m_r force applied by right motor
+- m_l force applied by left motor

+- m_c force applied by center motors

+- m_r force applied by right motor

-Integration of the Torqeedo motors into the software stack allows for the recording of commanded input and actual motor RPM.
-This data, combined with state estimation data, was used to build a transfer function to estimate the applied forces for given throttle inputs.
+SeaBotix provides a thrust to voltage curve for these motors at low speeds as shown in Fig. 4.
+This thrust-voltage relationship was used to build a transfer function to estimate the applied forces for given throttle inputs.
 The state update equations for the dynamic model are dictated by the following equations: